-Is it okay to mix kibble & raw food?
+Is it okay to mix kibble and raw food?

 Yes!
 Adding any amount of whole fresh foods to a kibble diet will greatly increase the dog's vitality and health.
 Fresh whole foods such as raw goat milk, bone broth, and fruit are an amazing way to add life back into the bowl.
 Learn more about Kibble Boosters.